Are Book Publicity Campaigns Worth the Money?

 The value of book publicity is seldom more apparent than it is at launch time.
 Excellent writing about an interesting topic helps a book become popular and sell – but in the beginning, target audiences need to find out about the book.
 Given the dominance of the internet in life today, authors and publishers can mistakenly believe that little else is required if you put a book for sale on Amazon.
 But as many self-published authors can tell you, the competition is enormous, and professional publicity support can be crucial.
 Without it, your book can quickly become lost in an enormous sea of others.

 Most experienced authors regard paid book publicity services as worth it and a valuable tool to help their books become noticed and ultimately sell.
 It takes various things – including an excellent cover, title, and subtitles – to help your work become successful.
 When budgets are tight and expectations high, it’s natural to question everything that costs money.
 But a credible book marketing effort can put your work at a large advantage.
-Anyone who asks if book publicity is worth it is posing a valid question, but upon further investigation, nearly everyone can understand the greater chances of success for books that are professionally marketed.
+Anyone who asks if book publicity is worth it is posing a valid question.
+Still, upon further investigation, nearly everyone can understand the greater chances of success for books that are professionally marketed.